hulkhaugen/hass-bha-icons/info.md

 ## Usage:
-Install the plugin and us it like this example:
+Install the plugin and use it like in this example:

 ```yaml
 title: My Card